 6. You are standing in a class-room facing north.
 In what direction are you facing after making a quarter turn?

-By making a quarter turn (90o), I will be facing towards east to my right hand and if I turn to my left hand, I will be facing towards west.
+By making a quarter turn (90o), I will be facing towards east if I turn to my right hand and if I turn to my left hand, I will be facing towards west.

 7. A bicycle wheel makes four and a half turns.
 Find the number of right angles through which it turns.